dart-archive/rpc/README.md

 ###### Parameters

-Method parameters can be specified in three ways.
+Method parameters can be passed in three different ways.

 - As a path parameter in the method path (supported on all HTTP methods)
 - As a query string parameter (supported for GET)